farhad-dalirani/Nano-AutoML-Cloud/README.md

 5. Configure AWS:
     - Create an AWS user via `IAM` in the AWS dashboard with the appropriate permissions.
 A general — but not recommended — choice is `AdministratorAccess`.
     - Once the user is created, go to the user's settings, then under `Security Credentials`, create a `CLI access key`.
     - According to the provided `.env` file, enter the Access Key and Secret Access Key from the previous step into your .env file.
 It is also recommended to run `aws configure` in the terminal and use the same Access Key and Secret Access Key to initialize the AWS CLI.
+Also add them to Github Secrets.
     - Create an S3 bucket Via `S3` in AWS dashboard, and put its name into `.env` file according to provided example.
+    - Create an `AWS ECR` to privately host the dockerfile.
+Then, accoding to section `.env and Github Secret`, add the necessary secrets to your GitHub repository.

 6. Create a MongoDB database and add its URL to the `.env` file.
 You can use a free MongoDB hosting service from the [MongoDB official website](https://www.mongodb.com/).
 Upload your tabular dataset as a collection.
 The `push_data.py` script can upload three example datasets to your database.
 Run the script once to insert the data: `python3 push_data.py`.
 You should not run it again unless the data is removed.
 If you're using your own dataset instead of the examples, create a new schema based on the ones in the `data_schema` folder.